aspose-total/Aspose.Total-Products/total/en/python-net/conversion/emlx-to-pdf/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert EMLX to PDF?</h2>
+EMLX is an email file format used by Apple Mail.
+It is a plain text file that contains the email message and its attachments.
+It is not a widely used format and is not supported by many applications.
+PDF, on the other hand, is a widely used format and is supported by almost all applications.
+Converting EMLX to PDF makes it easier to share the email message with others, as it can be opened in any application that supports PDF.

-For a Python developer, who is trying to add a EMLX to PDF conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load Email and render it into HTML via [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/).
-Secondly load the converted HTML using [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and save it into respective Word PDF format.
+<h2>How Aspose.Total helps for EMLX to PDF Conversion?</h2>
+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It includes Aspose.Words for Python via .NET and Aspose.Email for Python via .NET APIs that makes the conversion of EMLX to PDF easy using Python.
+It is a two step process, firstly load Email and render it into HTML via Aspose.Email for Python via .NET.
+Secondly load the converted HTML using Aspose.Words for Python via .NET and save it into respective Word PDF format.
+This makes it easier for Python developers to add the feature of EMLX to PDF conversion within their applications.

 {{% /blocks/products/pf/feature-page-summary %}}